t-mullen/hyperhost/README.md

 # HyperHost
 ##Instant Drag n' Drop Hosting

-Go to https://rationalcoding.github.io/HyperHost/ and drag n' drop the folder of any website containing at least a **index.html**.
+Go to https://rationalcoding.github.io/HyperHost/ and drag n' drop the folder of any website containing at least an **index.html**.
 A link to your hosted site will appear after a few seconds.
 Then, anyone with a WebRTC enabled browser can see it from anywhere.
 That's it.
 No server hosting your files, no charges, just direct hosting.

 Your site will be available so long as your browser window is open.
-All resources are served via a encrypted P2P connection.
+All resources are served via an encrypted P2P connection.

 ##A WebRTC-powered Node server in Your Browser
 You can also run a virtual Node server straight in your browser.